 4. De-clutter rooms

-Having a decluttered house will help if you ever want to use your house as a homeshare.
-We have talked about doing this in the summer months when we are traveling.
-One of my biggest reservations is how many personal items I have up on the walls and around our home.
-Minimizing these items would help with the potential of someone wanting to share our home through Airbnb.
+Having a decluttered house will help if you ever want to rent out your free space to make money fast on the side.
+Minimizing personal items would help with the potential of someone wanting to share our home through Airbnb.

 5. Step up your cleaning game